FedeDP/ncursesFM/README.md

 * use_default_starting_dir_second_tab -> whether to use "starting_directory" when opening second tab, or to open it in current directory.
 * inhibit -> whether to inhibit powermanagement functions.
 Defaults to 0.
 * starting_helper -> whether to show helper win after program started.
 Defaults to 1.
-* monitor -> wheter to enable udev monitor.
-Defaults to 1.
 * automount -> whether to enable devices automount.
 Defaults to 0.
 * loglevel -> to change program loglevel.
 Defaults to 0.
 * persistent_log -> to enable log persistency across program restarts.
 Defaults to 0.